 Canadian Licensure Process

-Students who wish to practice in Canada after graduation from any of our enrollment options (full time, part time, and part time hybrid) must apply for a Certificate of Qualification, through Canada’s National Committee of Accreditation (NCA).
+Students who wish to practice in Canada after graduation from any of our enrollment options (full time, part time, and blended learning) must apply for a Certificate of Qualification, through Canada’s National Committee of Accreditation (NCA).
 (The NCA does not assess the legal credentials of individuals who want to apply to and become members of the Barreau du Québec or the Chambre des notaires du Québec.
 These law societies have their own evaluation procedures.)
 The Certificate is the first step in applying for admission to a Canadian law society.
 It certifies that you have an understanding and knowledge of Canadian law, and your legal training is equivalent to that provided by an approved law school in Canada.